irmakerdem/treezy/README.md

 * Cypress
 * NPM
 * Webpack
+* Vercel

 ## Project Reflections
 #### Challenges
 * We had to reset and reseed our database many times to reformat the data, fix broken links, and fill in incomplete tree information
 * CSS was difficult because each component was interconnected and then bundled by Webpack
 * Refreshing the application would reset state, which would leave all data fields as undefined
-* We struggled to realize that we needed an endpoint to return a single tree in addition to the endpoints we'd already created
+* We struggled to realize that we needed an endpoint to return a single tree in addition to the endpoints we had already created
-* We discovered a little too late that our editors had different formatting rules and needed to correct it for uniformity
+* We discovered a little too late that our code editors had different formatting rules and needed to update settings for uniformity

 #### Wins
 * Successfully seeded and deployed our databse